aviyalitman/Intro_Python/README.md

-# Two-day Introduction to Python for the REU in Computational Biology for previously incarcerated students (Princeton University)
+# Two-day Introduction to Python
+## REU in Computational Biology for previously incarcerated students (Princeton University)